The Human Abstract (band)

 The Human Abstract was an American progressive metalcore band from Los Angeles, California.
 Formed in 2004, the group was originally signed to the independent label Hopeless Records, the band then released the two albums Nocturne (2006) and Midheaven (2008) before signing to eOne Music and releasing Digital Veil (2011).
 The Human Abstract went through several lineup changes over the years, with the final consisting of founding members Dean Herrera, A.J.
 Minette and Brett Powell, in addition to Henry Selva and Travis Richter.

+The band's music incorporates dissonance and sweep picking in the guitar work.
+Loudwire compared their sound to Between the Buried and Me.

 History

 Formation and Nocturne (2004–2007)

 The Human Abstract formed in Los Angeles, California in 2004 with guitarists Dean Herrera and A.J.
 Minette, drummer Brett Powell, bassist Kenny Arehart, and vocalist Nick Olaerts.
 The group's name was derived from the title of a William Blake poem published in Songs of Experience in 1794.
 The band soon released a two-track demo to sell at live performances.
 They would later record additional demos with Jonny Santos of Spineshank and Silent Civilian, and Logan Mader formerly of Machine Head, Soulfly and Medication.
 The Human Abstract signed to the independent record label Hopeless Records in 2005.

 In late 2006, Nick Olaerts was replaced by Nathan Ells before heading into the studio to record the band's first full-length release, Nocturne.
 They released their debut album on Hopeless Records on August 22, 2006.